-If you’re working with a functional dietitian, you’ll likely move through a variation of the 5R protocol for gut repair, with a sucrose intolerance diet (alongside special digestive enzymes) being a primary intervention in the “Remove” and “Replace” phases of the 5R’s.
+If you’re working with a functional dietitian (or CSID dietitian), you’ll likely move through a variation of the 5R protocol for gut repair, with a sucrose intolerance diet (alongside special digestive enzymes such as Sucraid) being a primary intervention in the “Remove” and “Replace” phases of the 5R’s.

 What’s a sucrose intolerance diet?